duyipai/duyipai.github.io/index.md

 - **Robot Learning:** Learning for tactile perception and dynamic control

 ## News
+- **[Oct.
+2024]** Our paper about T-shirt hanging from tactile feedback is accepted to ROBIO 2024.
+See you in Bangkok!
 - **[July 2024]** Our paper about in-hand tactile manipulation is accepted to IROS 2024.
 See you in Abu Dhabi!
 - **[July 2023]** [Gsmini](https://github.com/duyipai/gsmini) is released for better interface with the GelSight Mini tactile sensor.
 Please try it out!
 - **[Apr.
 2023]** I win the 2nd place in the Three Minute Thesis Competition of HKUST.
 See [news](https://3mt.hkust.edu.hk/news/2023-hkust-3mtr-competition) and [report](https://ri.hkust.edu.hk/news/congratulations-yipai-duphd-student-electronic-and-computer-engineering-winning-second-place).